Le36/ROS2Mapper/documentation/diaries/kosti.md

 - I've also noticed that jumping straight into Turtlebot without first e.g. creating your own super simple robot with a URDF-file can be a hassle.
 Without understanding the basics of how ros2 simulates robots and how it interacts with the robot's parts you can waste time on fairly simple issues.
 - https://automaticaddison.com/ provides nice tutorials that try to explain how ros2 works at least to some degree.
 - Even though I achieved literally nothing I feel like I learned more this week than the two weeks before it

+# Sprint 3

+I'm doing this after the fact due to my work week being cut short by covid, so sorry for the brevity.
+The third sprint proved to be the biggest challenge as we had to move from the third party explorer_lite package to our own package due to explorer_lite not being cofigurable at all.
+Once we got the node started (Sami initialized it) we managed to add some functionality everyday, which was a big departure from the usual.
+Biggest things I made during the sprint were the breadth first search, subscription to /tf topic and installing a slightly modified simple commander api from nav2.
+There was a lot of time spent looking into which topics were relevant to our issues and working with the data we got from them.
+New issues popped constantly due to nav being  cumbersome, especially with the physical robot, which I don't think we got working in time for the customer meeting.